daveseah/ursanode/docs/10-tools/3-vscode.md

 npm i -D eslint-import-resolver-typescript@^2.0.0 eslint-plugin-import@^2.20.1
 npm i -D eslint-plugin-jsx-a11y@^6.2.3 eslint-plugin-react@^7.19.0 eslint-plugin-react-hooks@^2.5.1
 ```
-Note 1: the ESLint, Typescript, Prettier, and AirBnb linting rules+plugins are all updated by different groups.
-The package versions thus should be considered as a set.
-If you change them, new conflicts in the rules may arise.
-I would not use a `npm i -D` without specifying the exact versions that you know work.
+Note 1: The package versions are important for compatibility with each other, and the entire block should be considered as a set.
+The ESLint, Typescript, Prettier, and AirBnb linting rules+plugins are all updated by different organizations so compatibility requires *CAREFUL* updating.

 Note 2: the **order of application of rules** in the `plugins` and `extends` fields in `.eslintrc.js` is critically important.
 In general, the `prettier`-related plugins/rules always come last and `typescript`-related plugins/rules come first.
 In the very last `rules` section, this is where we (1) add our own overrides and (2) remove any whitespace formatting-related rules and uncaught rule conflicts.
 For example, when you see TWO versions of `no-undeclared-vars` errors, I just remove the `eslint`  one.